Alain Delon: Personal life

+Habits

+Delon was known to frequently refer to himself in the third person.

 Relationships and family

 On 20 March 1959, Delon became engaged to actress Romy Schneider, whom he met when they co-starred in the film Christine (1958).
 After their first film together, the couple became iconic.
 Schneider, already a highly acclaimed star, and Delon, a rising talent, were affectionately nicknamed "les amants magnifiques" (the magnificent lovers), "les fiancés éternels" (eternal fiancés), and "les amants terribles" (the terrible lovers) due to their passionate and tumultuous relationship, which was the subject of intense media scrutiny, with paparazzi relentlessly pursuing them.
 Schneider's family remained opposed to their union, adding further complexities to their romance.
 In 1964, Delon and Schneider ended their relationship.
 Following the breakup, and during the early period of his marriage, Delon made attempts to resume his relationship with Schneider, efforts which continued over the following years.
 Their love story continued to captivate audiences and cemented their status as one of the most beautiful couples in cinema history.
-In 2009, Delon admitted his regret at not marrying Schneider, and In 2018 he referred to her as the love of his life.
+In 2009, Delon admitted his regret at not marrying Schneider, and in 2018 he referred to her as the love of his life.

+On 11 August 1962 in Paris, German singer Nico gave birth to her son Ari Boulogne.
+She always maintained that Alain Delon was the child's father.
+Ari was raised by his paternal grandparents, Alain Delon's parents, and later on adopted.
+Delon never acknowledged his paternity and refused to submit to a DNA test, even though Ari was considered his son by his family.
+Nevertheless, Alain Delon admitted to having had a relationship with Nico once at the time of the conception.